-Value for Money: A 10 year old spirit from a refill bourbon barrel possibly reads as a little pedestrian on paper but in fact, this zingy little number is a real character that continues to surprise the longer it rests in the glass.
+Thoughts: A 10 year old spirit from a refill bourbon barrel possibly reads as a little pedestrian on paper but in fact, this zingy little number is a real character that continues to surprise the longer it rests in the glass.
 A little charmer.

 I’m not sure what I expected, but I was very pleasantly surprised by this flavoursome little treat.
 All chewy bourbon and fizzy lemon sherbet.
 Delicious and unique.

 Buy SMWS Cask No. 41.115 here.